PyScript-dark/Stake_and_earn_ETH/README.md

 # Stake_and_earn_ETH (Ethereum Staking Script)

-This project includes a simple script (`stake.js`) that interacts with the Ethereum blockchain using the `ethers.js` library.
+This project includes a script (`stake.js`) that interacts with the Ethereum blockchain using the `ethers.js` library.
 The script runs using a technique that aims to collect ETH rewards to the user's staked balance.
 A full validator should have at least 32 ETH, or the script will automatically attempt to join a staking pool if balance is less than 32 ETH.
 The higher the staked amount, the higher the earnings.

 ---